Jumps in speeds of hereditary properties in finite relational languages: Case 1: Polynomial/Exponential Growth

 \begin{Theorem} Suppose $\calH$ is a basic hereditary $\calL$-property.
 Then there is $k\in \mathbb{N}$ and rational polynomials $p_1(x),\ldots, p_k(x)$ such that for sufficiently large $n$, $|\calH_n|=\sum_{i=1}^kp_i(n)i^n$. \end{Theorem} We will see later that something even stronger holds, namely that $\calH$ is basic \emph{if and only if} its speed has the form appearing in case (1) of Theorem \ref{thm:mainthm} (see Corollary \ref{cor:basic}). {\bf For the rest of this section, $\calH$ is a fixed non-trivial, basic hereditary $\calL$-property. }

 We end this introductory subsection with a historical note.
 The equivalence relation of Definition \ref{def:eq} also makes an appearance in \cite{HM:growth} (see section 2 there).
 In that paper, the authors show that for a countably infinite $\calL$-structure $\calM$, several properties are equivalent to $\calM$ having finitely many $\sim$-classes.
 As a direct consequence, we obtain equivalent formulations of basic properties.
-Specifically, in the terminology of \cite{HM:growth}, a hereditary $\calL$-property $\calH$ is basic if and only if every coutable model of $\calT_{\calH}$ is \emph{finitely partitioned}, if and only if every countable model of $\calT_{\calH}$ is \emph{absolutely ubiquitous}.
+Specifically, in the terminology of \cite{HM:growth}, a hereditary $\calL$-property $\calH$ is basic if and only if every countable model of $T_{\calH}$ is \emph{finitely partitioned}, if and only if every countable model of $T_{\calH}$ is \emph{absolutely ubiquitous}.
+Observe that if $T_{\calH}$ is basic, then it is $\aleph_0$-categorical.